 The tractor hydraulic fluid (THF) market has been filled with these 303 hydraulic oils for decades.
 These fluids are sold in attention-grabbing, five yellow gallons.
-Hence, they are nicknamed as “yellow buckets”.
-For farmers and equipment owners, the yellow buckets seem to be an alternative to the original equipment manufacturer (OEM) brand which is more expensive.
+Hence, they have nicknamed “yellow buckets”.
+For farmers and equipment owners, the yellow buckets seem to be an alternative to the original equipment manufacturer (OEM) brand, which is more expensive.

 Looking for a cut cost, the 303 fluids definitely attract the farmers and equipment owners.
 The 303 refers to John Deere’s JDM 303 hydraulic fluids.
 However, JDM 303 is no longer used by John Deere because it was invented more than fifty years ago.
-The JDM 303 used a sperm whale oil to meet the specification of the tractor and other equipment fifty years ago.
+The JDM 303 used sperm whale oil to meet the tractor’s specification and other equipment fifty years ago.

 Because of animal conservation, sperm whale oil is no longer used.
-The 303 Hydraulic Oil is used by today’s manufacturer as a reference to JDM 303.
-This is odd because John Deere no longer produces JDM 303 because the specification of the tractor and other equipment is evolving so a new invention is needed.
+Today’s manufacturer uses the 303 Hydraulic Oil as a reference to JDM 303.
+This is odd because John Deere no longer produces JDM 303.
+After all, the tractor and other equipment’s specification is evolving, so a new invention is needed.

 The Effect of 303 Hydraulic Oil

 The manufacturer of 303 Hydraulic Oil claims that oil is best suited for an old tractor.
-But the old tractor specification which meets the specification of 303 only exists around 2% around the world.
+But the old tractor specification, which meets the specification of 303, only exists around 2% worldwide.
 Using 303 fluid for a newer tractor can cause several effects.
 The first is that it can cause premature pump and equipment failure.